-Every business needs a CRM (Customer Relationship Management) tool to manage customer relationships and, of course, the data associated with them.
+Every business needs a CRM tool (Customer Relationship Management) to manage customer relationships and, of course, the data associated with them.
 No matter what point in a business, whether it be a startup, a Fortune 500, or somewhere in-between, all companies have clients they need to manage and keep track of in the most effective way possible.
-This is where CRM tools really come in handy—professionals need to be organized in order to reach the growth and goals expected.
+This is where CRM tools really come in handy — professionals need to be organized to reach the expected growth and goals.

 The Basics of CRM Tool Selection and Functions

-Truth be told, there is so much CRM software available that it can definitely be overwhelming to sort through and prioritize all of the different features that are available to you.
-We are going to walk through some of our favorites in this post, but before we do, here are some tips for selecting software to meet your needs.
+Truth be told, there are so many CRM tools available that it can definitely be overwhelming to sort through and prioritize all of the different features available to you.
+We will walk through some of our favorites in this post, but before we do, here are some tips for selecting software to meet your needs.
 According to Zapier, there are three main priorities to consider for your individual selection of CRM software:

-- With so much out there, you want to focus on unique features to distinguish what is most important to you.
+- You want to focus on unique features to distinguish what is most important to you with so much out there.

 - Make sure it is user friendly.
-You also want to avoid extensive instillation or set-up time.
+You also want to avoid extensive installation or set-up time.

-- You want it to integrate well to your existing workflow.
+- You want it to integrate well into your existing workflow.

 Of course, there are other considerations like cost, which is very specific to your budget and needs, but important nonetheless.
-Keeping these aspects in mind will help you to pick software (out of many great ones) that is right for your business and are sure to help you grow your reach.
+Keeping these aspects in mind will help you pick a CRM tool (out of many great ones) that is right for your business and help you grow your reach.

 What Can You Use CRM Tools For?